Krylon Clear Choice Art Scholarship - Outside Scholarship

 Job-Applications.com Working Parent Scholarship - Outside Scholarship

 Are you a working parent currently in college or other accredited post-secondary educational institution?
-Job-Applications.com is proud to announce our new initiative, a college scholarship awarded once a year designed to help working parents currently enrolled in higher education.
+Job-Applications.com is proud to announce our new initiative, a college scholarship awarded twice a year designed to help working parents currently enrolled in higher education.
 We’re here to assist you get the education you need to get the job you’ve always wanted.

 Requirements: 600 to 1000 word essay: Clearly outline three keys to successfully balancing parenthood, working, and excelling in school